kevintruong/til/Forking,-Part-2:-Fork,-Exec,-Wait.md

 # Zombies

 ## Good parents don't let their children become zombies!
+Note, the word 'zombie' in this instance sheds some light as to what they actually represent.
 When a child finishes (or terminates) it still takes up a slot in the kernel process table.
+Furthermore, they still contain information about the process that got terminated, such as process id, exit status, etc. (i.e. a skeleton of the original process still remains).
-Only when the child has been 'waited on' will the slot be available again.
+Only when the child has been 'waited on' will the slot be available and the remaining information can be accessed by the parent.

 A long running program could create many zombies by continually creating processes and never `wait`-ing for them.